 Special Field Requirement

-Ph.D. students are required to demonstrate competence in two special fields.
-The Special Field Requirement is generally met during the third and fourth years of graduate study.
-Students must pass the Preliminary Examination at the Ph.D. level before meeting the Special Field Requirement.
+Ph.D. students are required to demonstrate competence in two special fields of sociological inquiry.
+The Special Field Requirement is to be met during the third year of graduate study.
+Students must pass the M.A.
+Examinations at the Ph.D. level before meeting the Special Field Requirement.
 This requirement may be met in three ways: by examination, with a review essay, or through a specified sequence of methods courses.
-Both the examination and review essay options are prepared on an individual basis in the fields of sociology in which the student wishes to develop research competence; one should be related to the subject of the subsequent Ph.D. dissertation.
-The examinations cover both theoretical and substantive materials as well as the methods required for effective research.
+Both the examination and review essay options are prepared on an individual basis, overseen by two faculty readers, in the fields of sociology in which the student wishes to develop research competence; one should be related to the subject of the subsequent Ph.D. dissertation.
+Special Fields cover both theoretical and substantive materials as well as the methods required for effective research.
 Preparation takes the form of specialized courses and seminars, supplemented by independent study and reading.
 For either an exam or essay, the student must first construct a bibliography to be approved by both faculty readers; readers must also agree in advance to either the examination or review essay format.
 The fields most commonly taken are urban sociology, organizational analysis, sociology of gender, sociology of education, culture/STS/knowledge, sociology of health and medicine, economic sociology, political sociology, stratification, social movements/change, and sociology of religion.

 One of the two special field requirements may be met with a sequence of courses.
 Three types of special fields in methodology are recognized: (1) social statistics, (2) survey research methods, and (3) qualitative methods.